 - 1 cup green beans, cut into 2-inch pieces

-- Melt tallow in a large skillet over medium heat.
+- Melt butter, ghee or coconut oil in a large skillet over medium heat.
 Add the onion and garlic, and stir.

 - After a minute or so, add the ground beef and chorizo.
 Break up the beef with a spatula and continue to cook.

 - Once the meat is nearly done browning, add the chili and chipotle powder, smoked paprika, and sea salt and pepper.
 Cook for another minute and then add the apple cider vinegar, broth, tomatoes and green beans.

 - Continue to cook for another 3-5 minutes or until green beans are tender.
 Serve atop of mashed buttered cauliflower (recipe below).